AI agent guardrails compared by enforcement layer

 Layering guardrails together

-The strongest production systems use multiple guardrail layers.
+Production agent systems often need multiple guardrail layers.
 They are not competing products; they are complementary layers in a defense-in-depth strategy.

 Layer 1: Input security